roshann-03/shadowsync/README.md

 If ShadowSync is useful to you:

-* ⭐ Star the repository
+- ⭐ Star the repository
-* 🐛 Report bugs
+- 🐛 Report bugs
-* 💡 Suggest improvements
+- 💡 Suggest improvements
-* 🔧 Submit pull requests
+- 🔧 Submit pull requests
-* 📢 Share the project
+- 📢 Share the project

-**Made with ❤️ using Flutter & Dart.**
+**Made with ❤️ By Roshan & Zaid using Flutter & Dart.**